PAH targeted therapy

 - Initial therapy: Upfront dual oral combination (ERA + PDE5i).

-- Evidence: AMBITION trial showed 50% reduction in clinical failure with ambrisentan + tadalafil vs. either monotherapy.
+- Evidence: AMBITION (2015) showed 50% reduction in clinical failure with ambrisentan + tadalafil vs. either monotherapy.

 high risk

-- Initial therapy: Triple combination including parenteral prostacyclin (IV or SC).
+- Initial therapy: Triple combination including parenteral prostacyclin (IV or SC) — Class IIa recommendation (evidence limited to case series and registry data).

 - Referral: Urgent evaluation for lung transplantation.